MonkeManX/monkemanx.github.io/content/articles/Cellular_Automata.md

 </figure>
 {{< /rawhtml >}}

-In the most simple case our turing machine works deterministic, though it can also work asynchronous or probabilistic.
+In the most simple case our cellular automata works deterministic, though it can also work asynchronous or probabilistic.

 **1.3.3 Definition** --
 A **neighborhood**, is a finite set \(N = \{n_1, ..., n_k\} \subset \mathbb{Z}^d\).
 Where \(\mathbb{Z}^d\) is not the Space \(R\).
 The neighborhood of a cell \(i\) is \(n(i) := n + i\), this means we can get the \(j\)-th neighbor from the cell \(\) like this \(i + n_j\).